aaronmkwong/Python-Logistic-Regression-Titanic-Survivorship/README.md

 **_Data Exploration_**

 The Titanic dataset was obtained from the kaggle competition **[site](https://www.kaggle.com/c/titanic/data)**.
-The Survived column is what will be predicted.
+The Survived column is what will be predicted using the information in the others.

 Survived : Binary indicator of survival (0 = died, 1 = survived) <br/>
 Passenger ID : Number assigned to each passenger <br/>